str_replace()

 str_replace($search, $replace, $base, $count)

 • $replace is the string used for replacing the $search term.
 If $search and $replace are arrays, each $search item will be replaced by the corresponding item in $replace.
-If $replace items run out, then an empty string will be used for remaining values.
+If $replace items run out, an empty string will be used for the remaining values.
 If $search is an array and $replace is a string, then the $replace value will be used for all $search items.

 • $base is the string(s) being searched.
 If it is an array, the replacements will be made to every string in the array, and the function will return an array of the modified strings.